-Important!
-It is against the law to travel by airliner with rocket motors in your luggage.
-We will have a motor vendor (Hangar11 Hobbies) available on site at the finals for teams who fly in, and will provide information on how to advance-order Finals motors from the vendor for onsite delivery.
+Important note: It is against the law to travel by airliner with rocket motors in your luggage.
+We will have a motor vendor available on site at the finals for teams who fly in, and will provide information on how to advance-order fly-off motors from the vendor for onsite delivery.